First Trust Rba Etf Performance

 Small Returns

-Based on monthly moving average First Trust is performing at about 6% of its full potential.
-If added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
-You can increase risk-adjusted return of First Trust by adding it to a well-diversified portfolio.
+Based on monthly moving average First Trust is not performing at its full potential.
+However, if added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
+You can increase risk-adjusted return of First Trust by adding First Trust to a well-diversified portfolio.

 First Trust Fundamentals Growth